Skip to main content

 What Is Horizontal Gaze Nystagmus (HGN)?

-Even if you haven't been stopped by the police for alleged alcohol or drug impairment while driving, you're likely familiar with the ubiquitous field sobriety test used in all states.
-One of the three main components of these tests involves horizontal gaze nystagmus (HGN), which is the involuntary jerking of one's eye when it gazes to the side.
-Since this jerking becomes exaggerated by alcohol consumption, it is used as evidence of impairment in DUI cases.
-The following provides an overview of the science and law behind the HGN portion of the field sobriety tests.
+Horizontal gaze nystagmus (HGN) is the involuntary jerking of one's eye when it gazes to the side.
+Alcohol use exaggerates this jerking motion.
+The HGN test is evidence of impairment in DUI cases.
+The following provides an overview of the science and law behind the HGN field sobriety test.

 Horizontal Gaze Nystagmus and Impairment: The Science

-Taken as a whole, the three-part field sobriety test has been shown to accurately determine blood-alcohol concentration (BAC) of 0.10 percent or higher 83 percent of the time, according to a study cited by the National Highway Traffic Safety Administration (NHTSA).
-The other two components are the one-leg-stand (OLS) and walk-and-turn (WAT) tests.
+Taken as a whole, the three-part field sobriety test can accurately determine a blood-alcohol concentration (BAC) of 0.10% or higher 83% of the time, according to a study cited by the National Highway Traffic Safety Administration (NHTSA).
+The other two components are the one-leg stand (OLS) and walk-and-turn (WAT) tests.

-Multiple NHTSA-funded studies since 1977 have shown the HGN screening to be an accurate indicator of alcohol impairment, and in fact the most accurate portion of the three-part test.
+Multiple NHTSA-funded studies since 1977 have shown the HGN screening to be a valid indicator of alcohol impairment.
+It's the most accurate part of the three-part FSTs.
+The precision of the test increases to 92% as an officer gains additional training and experience conducting the HGN test.

 How Police Conduct the HGN Test